 Blueberry Lemon Crumble Muffins

 Are these muffins vegan?

-No. They call for eggs, so they are not vegan.
-But if you’re looking for a Vegan Blueberry Muffin, I have a recipe for those, and it’s darn good!
+No. They call for eggs, so they are not.
+If you’re looking for a Vegan Blueberry Muffin, I have a recipe.
 Add a little lemon zest to the batter for the lemony zip.
-Heck, you could even add this crumble topping to those!
+You could even add this crumble topping to those!

+Blueberry Lemon Crumble Muffins